 Richmond and El Cerrito teamed for their own local school district before merging their sites in 1965 with other cities -- including Pinole, San Pablo and Hercules -- to create a regional district.

 The City Council's decision Tuesday comes amid mounting fiscal woes at West Contra Costa.
-The school board plans to cut $10.4 million from the 2008-09 budget to offset state reductions in education spending, and it is looking at closing schools.

 In addition, the school district is running out of money from Measure J, the $400 million construction bond passed in 2005.
 Officials now are looking at projects to cut.